 The library provides access to over 125,000 print books and 200,000 ebooks supporting all areas of study and research at Bond University.

 To discover books and ebooks use Library Search.

 Use the Content Type options to refine your search results to show only books.
-The Content Types can also be pre-selected when using advanced search.

 Where to find books in the library

 Books are shelved according to the Library of Congress Classification in the Main Library and the Moys classification scheme in the Law Library.

 To find a book on the shelf, take note of its location and shelf number in Library Search.
 The shelf number will look something like this: RC123.654.
 Make your way to that shelf location in the library to find your book.
 Use the Map it button in Library Search to display a floor plan indicating the row of shelving.

 |Main Library||A - NA||3|

 Both the Main and Law Libraries also have a Reserve Collection.
 The Reserve Collection contains high demand books such as textbooks which are available for shorter loan periods.

 Main Library – level 2, behind the Library Service Desk